Future Exhibitions & Events

 The narrative is intensified by the use of characters from Egyptian mythology and Barney’s previous film, Cremaster 3, along with a multitude of mesmerising musical performances.
 Employing a mix of traditional and experimental musical forms involving voice, percussion, strings, horns, handmade instruments, and ambient sound, the score is an essential component of the dialogue and narration, whilst also reflecting each site’s history and character.

 River of Fundament features performances by actors Maggie Gyllenhaal, Paul Giamatti, Elaine Stritch, Ellen Burstyn, Aimee Mullins, and a cast of hundreds of locally sourced extras.
 Musicians and singers include Joan La Barbara, Milford Graves, Lila Downs, Belita Woods, Herbert and Eugene Perry, and numerous others.

 River of Fundament combines elements of cinema, live action, sculpture, and musical performance in an intense, highly complex, sometimes shocking mix.
 This is a film to be experienced.
 River of Fundament will be presented as a one-night-only gala screening in Wellington’s historic Embassy Theatre, at 6pm on Saturday 19 March 2016.
 Seating is limited.
-Tickets on sale at Ticketek.

 For more information visit the River of Fundament website.

 Where: Embassy Theatre, 10 Kent Terrace

 Run time: 5 hours 52 minutes with two 30-minute intermissions